Visit Mljet Island and the National park

 Beautiful Air view of Mljet Island by www.np-mljet.hr

-National Park Mljet is actually the north part of island Mljet surrounded by two salt lakes, Large and Small Lake.
+National Park Mljet is on the northern side of Mljet Island.
+It's surrounded by two salt lakes, Veliko (Large) and Malo Jezero (Small Lake).

-Mljet National Park is the recommendation for the ones who are adventurous and the ones who enjoy amazing natural sceneries.
-Bike routes, hiking routes, kayaking, scuba diving, and of course swimming are just part of the activities you can do while visiting Mljet while on holiday with your family and friends.
+We recommend Mljet National Park for adventurous people who enjoy amazing natural sceneries.
+Bike routes, hiking routes, kayaking, scuba diving, and swimming are just some activities you can do while visiting Mljet on holiday with your family and friends.

 One of the best ways to explore Mljet is by renting a bike, kayak, or canoe.
 Renting a kayak or canoe would allow you to paddle the lakes yourself.
 You could even take yourself to the Isle of St. Mary.